cmorillas/easy-webrtc/README.md

 # easy-webrtc
-Simple implementation of webrtc videoconference system
+Simple implementation of webrtc videoconference system.
+Using nodejs